bluewitch/dwulf-manifesto/poems/CodeBallad.md

 lint your lines and you'll be fine, no bug will be neglected.

 And when the A.I. agents come to take your place,
-they'll complete your sentence and occupy your space.
+they'll complete your every sentence and occupy your space.

 The robots will outlive us, immortal to the end,
 A quantum soul transcends us, a system it will send.